Tintwistle

 Tintwistle (/ˈtɪnsəl/ TIN-səl) is a village and civil parish in the High Peak district of Derbyshire, England, which had a population of 1,400 at the 2011 census.
 The village is just north of Glossop at the lower end of Longdendale Valley.
 Tintwistle, like nearby Crowden and Woodhead, lies within the historic county boundaries of Cheshire.

-Etymology
+Toponymy

 The -twistle part of the name is derived from the Old English twisla, meaning "confluence" (English twistle, compare Haltwhistle, Northumberland).
 The first part of the name possibly preserves a Brittonic river-name, an old name for the River Etherow, of the *Tīn- type (compare River Tyne).